mcech99/CechKhatchatourianFinal/README.md

-# project
-Final Project--you should work in pairs if possible
+# Final Project--you should work in pairs if possible

 Due December 7 but extensions into exam week will be accepted if most of the work has been completed and committed to your Github repository.